Aditi0004/clara-pipeline/README.md

 ## Automation — Make.com (free, no Docker)

 Instead of Docker + n8n, this pipeline uses **Make.com free tier** + **ngrok** for webhook-triggered automation.
 No install required beyond Python.
+The core pipeline runs fully locally via Python scripts.
+Make.com automation is optional and only demonstrates webhook orchestration.
+The entire system can run offline using batch mode.
 ### How it works

 1. Run the local webhook server: